oospakooysa/period-doubling/_posts/2025-09-29-deep-dive-period-doubling.md

 ---
 layout: default
-title: "From Oscillators to Chaos: A Deep Dive into Period-doubling"
+title: "From Oscillators to Chaos: A Deep Dive into Period-Doubling"
 date: 2025-09-29
 tags: [physics, chaos, nonlinear]
 ---